Lamer87/Space_Engineers_DLC_unlocker/README.md

     If it detects that CreamAPI is present and ready, it does nothing.
     The only time you need to update the unlocker is when a new DLC is released.

-  - Remover `CreamAPI_Tool.cmd + press R`:
+  - Remover `tool + press R`:
     The remover first checks if the game has undergone an update that has already replaced
     the "steam_api64.dll" file or if CreamAPI is still present,
     then removes it accordingly, depending on the specific case.

-  - The Tool works regardless of the game path,
+  - The tool works regardless of the game path,
     i.e. if you have the game on "C:\", "E:\games", "Y:\folder\steam" etc., it works anyway.

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#space-engineers-dlc-unlocker)